You’re on the road in the morning, and how do you survive that without a good cup of coffee?

 By the time you get down to Main Street, even if you’re coming in just behind the Saturday sun, Minnesota’s First City is already up and running.
 In the summertime, people are window-shopping at a hyper slow speed.
 The people dress like their own living Instagram feeds, and they don’t move in steps as much as they do a sequence of poses.
 They wear fresh, sleek looks in the wintertime.
 Their auras are stinky with wealth, but they waddle like penguins and blow into their hands as they go.

 You’re probably coming in on Highway 95 north.
-Breakfast at the Oasis Café was a good idea, but you saw the parking lot and realized a lot of people had that idea before you and filled up the parking lot.
-Well, lucky you!
+Breakfast at the Oasis Café was a good idea, but you saw the parking lot and realized a lot of people had that idea before you.
+Well, fret not!
 One of those brick buildings downtown has a coffee shop tucked inside.
 They love their coffee, and I think you will too.
 I have no truly suitable words for their waffle sandwiches, but I’ll try.

 The River Exchange Merchants building: Nelson Alley would run straight through the place if it reached that far.
-You can see Jelly Belly through the building’s front window, but you’re looking for the shop in the back, Revival Coffee and Deli.
+You can see Jelly Belly through the building’s front window, but you’re looking for the shop in the back.
+That’s Revival Coffee and Deli.

 I always manage to get an armchair seat by the window, one with a little side table I can play cards on while I sip coffee.
 There’s a deck of blue-backed Bicycle cards that usually hides under a plant right behind my armchair.
 It’s a clean, quintessential deck with no missing cards.
 You could describe Revival the very same way.